mcyork/thingdb/README.md

 - If on a prior RC run a backup - image sd card - restore back - yer on your way
 - [RC7 image link](https://ln5.sync.com/dl/21dd9c9f0#2qw8wjmv-nd69at47-m6jk2wju-c8rhynd2)
+- RC8 image link (Pending)
+RC8 was built to include the Cloudflare code feature set and a few minor tweaks.
+The code stuff is included on the image.
+Cosmetically, there is a patch that you should apply immediately which will rewrite the entire GUI to the new format.I think it's cleaner, simpler, and hopefully better.I'll be removing Legacy RC-7 and everything about it one 8 is available.

 ### 2. Network Setup